This post explores the disadvantages of ballpark pricing for editors and proofreaders.

-Would I be able to bring accuracy to the table if I was offering more varied and complex levels of editing?
-Would I falter if I offered indexing or translation services?
-I honestly don't know because I don't do those things.
-My response is therefore to ask you to consider whether there are parts of the editorial service you provide, or particular client types with whom you work, 'where fewer complexities are involved, making them more appropriate for testing ballpark pricing.
+Editors therefore need to consider whether there are parts of the editorial service they provide, or particular client types with whom they work, where fewer complexities are involved, making them more appropriate for testing ballpark pricing.

-You could set up a trial and design the service in a way that, to the best extent possible, you ameliorate some of the concerns you have.
-Then you would track the results and see how the experience works out for you.
+Design any ballpark pricing test in a way that, to the best extent possible, ameliorates some of the concerns you have.
+Then track the results and see how the experience works out for you.
 You’re in control so you can end the test whenever you wish.
-Or you could tweak the way in which you present the service.
-Or you could amend the maths behind the construction of the ballpark quote so that the figures you’re presenting change.
-It’s up to you.